Yunasha/tri-tru-eso/README.md

 # tri-tru-eso
 ## Esolang

-Tri-tru-eso is a esolang with one goal in mind: to allow all keyboard sizes to code.
+Tri-tru-eso is a esoteric language with one goal in mind: to allow all keyboard sizes to code.
 Let me elaborate

 ## Why?
 Keyboard is an essential part of a computer.
 Because of that, it is packed with features to allow users to do all tasks with ease.